Somaliland Civil War

-The result being that those health facilities, which recently have been rehabilitated (meagre as they are), suffer from a serious and ongoing deficiency of trained health manpower.
+The result is that those health facilities, which recently have been rehabilitated (meagre as they are), suffer from a serious and ongoing deficiency of trained health manpower.

 Somaliland: African Colonial History

-In 1883, during the ‘scramble for Africa’, the Horn of African was divided between several Colonial powers:
+In 1883, during the ‘scramble for Africa’, the Horn of Africa was divided between several Colonial powers: